Jim West: A Legacy of Innovation

 Questioning How Things Work

 West was born Feb.
 10, 1931, in the home built by his maternal grandfather in Prince Edward County, Virginia.
 His parents initially encouraged West to pursue a career as a doctor.
 His mother Matilda, who could not give birth in the local hospital in Farmville because only white patients were accepted there, was one of the human computers who became known as the “Hidden Figures.”
-She recognized and embraced her son’s own inclination to follow his curiosity and explore STEM (science, technology, engineering and mathematics) concepts.
+She recognized and embraced her son’s own inclination to follow his curiosity and explore STEM concepts.

-Growing up, West was always driven to understand how things work, often taking apart items like his grandfather’s pocket watch to investigate the inner mechanics.
+Growing up, West always was driven to understand how things work, often taking apart items like his grandfather’s pocket watch to investigate the inner mechanics.
 He also wanted to understand — and to change — how social systems worked.

 Many experiences fueled West’s resolve to advocate for diversity in STEM fields, including learning that his mother had been fired by Langley Research Center in reaction to her involvement in the NAACP.
 “The topics of systemic racism and the increase in and acceptance of diversity have always been at the forefront of my mind,” he said.